KonstantinData/A2A-research-workflow/README.md

 The refresh token is bound to the exact client (ID/secret); mixing clients causes `invalid_grant` errors.
 To re-issue a refresh token, generate a consent URL with `access_type=offline` and `prompt=consent`.
 The helper accepts the legacy `GOOGLE_CLIENT_ID`/`GOOGLE_CLIENT_SECRET`, the v2 variants `GOOGLE_CLIENT_ID_V2`/`GOOGLE_CLIENT_SECRET_V2`, or a full JSON blob via `GOOGLE_OAUTH_JSON`.

+## LIVE mode

+`LIVE_MODE=1` (default) hard-fails when Google OAuth, SMTP or HubSpot configuration is missing.
+The calendar integration probes the token/client pair and may log `invalid_grant` if the refresh token was revoked or belongs to a different client.
+Re-issue the token with `access_type=offline` and `prompt=consent`.

 ## Workflow Description

 1. Poll Google Calendar and Contacts for new entries containing trigger words.